Our Story

 Our Structure

 Our Structure PAME exists as a collaborative initiative housed within the American Epilepsy Society (AES).
 PAME has its own governance structure and AES generously provides pro-bono fiscal and administrative support as well as generous in-kind assistance around program planning and management.
 PAME maintains a committed and transparent organizing and committee structure that builds on its strong history as a volunteer-led effort.
-Please reach out to Gardiner Lapham if you’re interested in participating in current or future efforts.
+Please reach out to PAME@aesnet.org if you’re interested in participating in current or future efforts.

 Our Priorities